 How to Pass the BTLPT Listening Comprehension Section

 During the listening section, you’ll hear each recording twice.
-When you listen the first time, listen strictly for comprehension.
+When you listen for the first time, listen strictly for comprehension.

-Odd tip: Press the headphones to your ears to eliminate the sound of others around you.
+Tip: Press the headphones to your ears to eliminate the sound of others around you.

 After the first hearing, you’ll get a 40-second sneak peek of the questions.